The 8th Night: Plot

-Cheongseok finds the house of the Virgin Shaman, and a young woman lets her in.
-She was the same young woman who took his belongings, but Cheongseok grew fond of her.
-Cheongseok leaves, but as soon as he stepped outside, he sees a student staring at him.
-The student revealed the Red Eye, being the sixth pillar.
-Cheongseok runs away in fear, and meets with Seon-hwa to inform him of what happened.
-Seonhwa tells Cheongseok to go back home, and reveals that he has to kill the young woman who he believes to be the seventh pillar and the Virgin Shaman.
-They go on their separate ways, but Cheongseok went back to the Virgin Shaman and took the Virgin Shaman away.
-Meanwhile, Dong-jin informs Kim of Seon-hwa's past.
-They were also able to connect the victims together.
-They were all members of a meditation group that Prof. Kim had set up, and Dong-jin had actually went to see one of them who was still alive--a woman who was the same Virgin Shaman Cheongseok unknowingly went to.
-Dong-jin had a talisman with his own blood made, thanks to the Virgin Shaman he met earlier, and gives it to Kim.
-It turns out that Kim saved Dong-jin from committing suicide, and he was indebted to Kim.
-Kim had Dong-jin leave while he uses Seonhwa's map to see if he could track down Seonhwa.
+Cheongseok finds the house of the Virgin Shaman, and a young woman in a white dress lets him in.
+He recognized her as the same young woman who may have stolen his bag.
+Cheongseok leaves, but as soon as he steps outside, he sees a student staring at him.
+The student reveals the Red Eye on her face, being the sixth pillar.
+Cheongseok runs away in fear and informs Seon-hwa of what happened when they meet up.
+Seonhwa tells Cheongseok to go back home and reveals his intent to kill the young woman from the shaman's house whom he believes to be the seventh pillar and the Virgin Shaman.
+They go their separate ways, but Cheongseok runs back to the shaman's home and takes the young woman away.
+Meanwhile, Dong-jin informs Kim of Seon-hwa's past and how the victims were all connected through Professor Kim Joon-Cheol's meditation group for suicidal people.
+Dong-jin has actually met the Virgin Shaman, who is still alive, at the meditation group – she is the Virgin Shaman whose house Cheongseok visited and where he met the young woman in the white dress.
+Dong-jin has a talisman made by the same Virgin Shaman using his own blood which he gifts to Kim to thank him for saving Dong-jin from suicide.
+Kim tells Dong-jin to leave while he uses Seonhwa's map to track down Seonhwa.

-Seonhwa finds the house of the Virgin Shaman, but the lady inside points to a note.
-When Seon-hwa confronts the lady, she strapped her face with talismans and Seonhwa prepared to strike her down.
-Detective Kim arrives in time to stop him, and the two squared off once more.
-Before Kim handcuffed Seonhwa, the possessed student arrived and threw him away, with the talisman he got from Dong-jin protecting him from further harm.
-The student realizes that the young woman had already left, and Seonhwa follows her, inscribing a talisman on his axe using his own blood.
-However, the student runs into Dong-jin, tricking the young detective to protect her from Seon-hwa.
-She possesses Dong-jin, and dries and decomposes.
-Dong-jin doesn't kill Seon-hwa, but tells him to head back to Gwanju, where he will die.
+Seonhwa finds the house of the Virgin Shaman and confronts the shaman whose face is covered with talismans.
+As Seonhwa prepares to strike her down, Detective Kim arrives in time to stop him, and the two square off once more.
+Before Kim can handcuff Seonhwa, the Red Eye student arrives and hurls him away.
+The talisman from Dong-jin shields Kim from further harm.
+The Red Eye student leaves after realizing that Cheongseok and the young woman have already left.
+Seonhwa follows the student, inscribing a talisman on his axe with his own blood.
+However, the Red Eye student intentionally runs in front of Dong-jin's car, tricking the young detective in order to possess him.
+After Red Eye departs the student's body and enters Dong-jin's, the student falls to the ground, her corpse blackened and shriveled.
+Red Eye Dong-jin doesn't kill Seon-hwa, but tells him to head back to Gwanju where he will die.